TinyTapeout/tinytapeout_www/content/guides/analog-discovery/_index.md

    * wire *V+* from the AD3 to the 1V8 pin on the demoboard top header

-This is optional as you may skip the test at the prompt
+This is optional and you can skip the test when prompted.
-{{< figure src="images/47.png" title="Test run prompt" >}}

 or simply get the boring result of no-frequency-variation (since the core voltage won't actually be set by the AD3).

 ## How to run

-Assuming you've wired everything up, these are the steps to run the test suite.
-Following the entire sequence is only important if you've set things to drive the core supply from the AD3, but it doesn't hurt even if you haven't
+We'll walk through these steps one at a time, below, but if you'd like to just get started and run the test suite, these are the steps.
+Following the entire sequence is only important if you've set things to drive the core supply from the AD3, but it doesn't hurt even if you haven't.

-   1. connect the AD3 to USB
+   1. Connect the AD3 to USB
-   2. open the WaveForms program and load the workspace file
+   2. Open the WaveForms program and load the workspace file
-   3. switch to the *Supplies* tab, ensure Positive supply is set to 1.8V and press the "play" button on that tab to enable the core voltage.
+   3. Switch to the *Supplies* tab, ensure Positive supply is set to 1.8V and press the "play" button on that tab to enable the core voltage.
 Make sure both the "master enable" and "positive supply" have green checkmarks;
-   4. switch to the *Script* tab, find the *powerupHighZ* tab in there and press its "play" button to run it, then click *Yes* to the "Do you want to put all DIO into High-Z" prompt
+   4. Switch to the *Script* tab, find the *powerupHighZ* tab in there and press its "play" button to run it, then click *Yes* to the "Do you want to put all DIO into High-Z" prompt
-   5. connect the demoboard to USB
+   5. Connect the demoboard to USB
-   6. press "play" button on the *demoboardsetup* script tab, and specify the correct "com port" (ttyACM0 is the default, and usually valid, under linux)
+   6. Press "play" button on the *demoboardsetup* script tab, and specify the correct "com port" (ttyACM0 is the default, and usually valid, under linux)
-   7. press "play" on the *powerupHighZ*, again... but this time click "No" to the first prompt and then "Yes" to "Do you wish to restore Patterns signals to PP?"
+   7. Press "play" on the *powerupHighZ*, again... but this time click "No" to the first prompt and then "Yes" to "Do you wish to restore Patterns signals to PP?"

 Now, everything should be in a good state, and you shouldn't have to go through that dance again unless you power down.